swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     are
     good

-then CONTROL+d.
+then <CONTROL>+d.
 You should see the lines:

     are
     good

 printed back at you.
-The CONTROL+d keyboard shortcut inserts an *end-of-file* character.
+The <CONTROL>+d keyboard shortcut inserts an *end-of-file* character.
 It is sort of the standard way of telling the program "I'm done entering data".